Selena Gomez Makes A Case For Putting Flowers In Your Hair Right Now

 In the middle of winter, we normally find ourselves wrapped up in a sweater and dreaming of warmer days.
 That said, Selena Gomez’s latest Instagram post has us second-guessing whether florals, specifically floral hair accessories, are strictly reserved for spring and summer after all.

-This morning, Gomez teased the release of her new single, "De Una Vez," dropping tonight.
+This morning, Gomez teased the release of her new single, "De Una Vez."
 For the announcement, she shared a never-before-seen portrait of herself wearing a soft pink floral maxi dress, with complementary flower buds placed in her long, wavy hair.
 "De Una Vez," she captioned the photo.
 "Esta noche.
 Presave ahora. // Tonight.
 Presave Now."

 Advertisement